 The Ghost: Olive's older brother, who is mentioned in passing as how she met her so-called hook-up.

-Girl on Girl Is Hot: Invoked by Olive in her big musical number wherein she kisses Rhiannon on the cheek and lays her feather boa around Rhiannon's neck; she then gives one of the female dancers a playful smack on the derriere.
+Girl-on-Girl Is Hot: Invoked by Olive in her big musical number wherein she kisses Rhiannon on the cheek and lays her feather boa around Rhiannon's neck; she then gives one of the female dancers a playful smack on the derriere.

 Going Commando: When Olive fakes sex with Brandon, she gives him her panties and presumably spends the rest of the party in her short dress without any.

-Good Parents: Olive's parents are happily married, very supportive of their children and treat their adopted son no different than their natural daughter.
+Good Parents: Olive's parents are happily married, very supportive of their children and treat their adopted son no different than their biological daughter.
 Olive's mother provides sage advice when Olive has to clean up the mess she's made of her own reputation.

 Happily Adopted: Olive's brother Chip, who is black, meaning it has never been much of a secret.
 The film makes fun of Oblivious Adoption when Chip remarks that "I'm adopted" and Dill, the dad, exclaims "What!
-Who told you?!"
+Who told you?!" in mock outrage as everybody else laughs.

 Happily Married: Olive's parents.
 Subverted with the Griffiths.
 At first they seem happy, in love and adorably flirty.
 Then we learn that their marriage is falling apart - they haven't slept with each other in ages and she's cheating enough to have caught chlamydia.